League-of-Foundry-Developers/foundry-macro-marker/PATCH_NOTES.md

 **New features:**
 - Add condition-based toggling.
 This condition is checked on sheet updates, selecting tokens and when the hotbar renders.
 - Move active tooltip and active icon to separate tab
+- Added compendium with examples for both trigger and flag-based toggles

 **Fixed bugs:**
 - Marker does not show when both players are looking at the same marker when it is (de)activated.